-- What are dominant mechanisms and processes for gravity waves in the atmosphere and how can we better parameterise them?
+- What are the main mechanisms dominating internal wave energetics in the atmosphere and how can we better parameterize them in global models?